ahmetumutdurmus/kareexperiments/README.md

 ## To Do Lists

 Possible ideas regarding new experiments and modifications of the existing experiments may be provided at the bottom of certain docs as a to do list.
 Once they are conducted they will be checked as done.

+- [] See how long it takes for the effect of churnless initialization to converge.
+Compare the portfolio allocations for today initialized 1 year ago vs 5 year ago.
+- [] Measure the effect of PCA reconstruction by conducting CRE with no PCA reconstruction (equivalently 0 eigenvectors).